sytpb/aws-best-solution/README.md

 Which configuration meets the requirement with the least amount of downtime possible?

 **In a secondary region, create a global table of the DynamoDB table and replicate the auto-scaling group and application load balancer.
 Use Route 53 DNS failover to automatically route traffic to the resources in the secondary region.
-Set up the AWS Well-Architected Tool to easily get recommendations for improving your workloads based on the AWS best practices**
+Set up the AWS Well-Architected Tool to easily get recommendations for improving your workloads based on the AWS best practices**<br>
 *Key word: Region failover, Route53 failover, Well-Architected Tool, DynamoDB global table